-Top 7 Trends in Cyber Security
+Top 7 Trends in Cyber and Network Security for Business

 2022 has been a devastating year for cyber security.
 As individuals have played out their online lives and businesses have accelerated digital adoption, threat actors have continued to come up with new sophisticated ways of exploiting vulnerabilities.
 This is expected to continue in 2023.
 Here are some trends to watch out for:

 1. Attacks Will Continue to Rise